Dynamic Placement in Refugee Resettlement: Online Bipartite Matching ( )

 We also compare to the employment obtained by the allocation chosen by HIAS (``historical'').
 This comparison gives the historical matching a slight advantage, as HIAS sometimes overrides the incompatibility between an affiliate and a case, which we do not allow any other algorithm to do.\footnote{In these cases, we estimate the employment achieved by the case using the regression rather than using $u_{i, \ell} = - \infty$.}

-\looseness=-1 In \cref{fig:smoothedunit}, we investigate how the match score changes over the course of two fiscal years, 2016 and 2019, chosen to contain a year in which the greedy and historical baselines perform relatively poorly and one in which they perform well.
-As the match score of subsequently arriving refugees can be very different, these graphs are heavily smoothed over time.
-If arrivals were independently drawn from a time-invariant distribution, we would expect the curve resulting from the hindsight optimum to be approximately constant for each fiscal year, since how much employment the optimum matching can extract from a case would be independent of the case's arrival time.
-This is not quite so, especially among the early refugees in fiscal year 2016 and the late refugees in fiscal year 2019, which seem to have worse employment prospects than other refugees in the plot.
-For most of each year, however, the curve of the hindsight optimum moves within a relatively narrow band.
+\looseness=-1 In \cref{fig:smoothedunit}, we investigate how the match score changes over the course of two fiscal years, 2016 and 2019, chosen to contain one year in which the greedy and historical baselines perform relatively poorly (2016) and one in which they perform well (2019).
+As the match score of subsequently arriving refugees can greatly differ, these graphs are heavily smoothed over time.
+If arrivals were drawn from a time-invariant distribution, we would expect the curves for the optimum matching in hindsight to be level, since how much employment the optimum matching can extract from a case would be independent of the case's arrival time.
+Instead, we see that the employment prospects of arrivals fluctuate noticeably over time; in particular, the early refugees in fiscal year 2016 and the late refugees in fiscal year 2019 seem to have worse employment prospects than other refugees in the plot.